puppetlabs/bolt/documentation/experimental_features.md

 ### Listing available policies

-You can list available policies using `bolt policy show`.
+You can list available policies for the project:

 * _*nix shell command_
   ```